-With word that it’s now possible to download early versions of Google Fuchsia and install it for yourself, we wouldn’t be surprised if there’s a renewed interest in the Google Pixelbook.
-A hybrid in both function and physique, the latest flagship laptop has a lot to offer that the company’s similarly priced Chromebook Pixel series never could.
+Now that you can download an early version of Google Fuchsia and install it for yourself, download linux apps, and even as Google works on AltOS – which will allow users do dual-boot Windows – we wouldn’t be surprised if there’s renewed interest in the Google Pixelbook.
+A true hybrid in both form and function, the latest flagship Chromebook has a lot to offer that Google’s similarly-priced Chromebook Pixel never could.

-More specifically, this 2-in-1 laptop gives its users a sample of Android while still maintaining the features and design, beloved by many, of Chrome OS.
-The Google Pixelbook packs a lot of modern flavor into a maturing, convertible form factor, and if reports are to be believed, it may even be getting ubiquitously implemented dark mode to sweeten the deal.
+To be precise, this is one of the best 2-in-1 laptops because it gives its users a sample of Android while still maintaining the features and design of Chrome OS.
+The Google Pixelbook packs a lot of modern flavor into a maturing, convertible form factor, and if recent rumors are to be believed – it may get a widely implemented dark mode.

 While sold separately, the Google Pixelbook does wield a stylus that alleviates much of the pain you would expect from using Android applications on a laptop.
 At the same time, the fact that you can flip the machine 360 degrees inside out makes for another compelling case to buy the Google Pixelbook for its growing variety of use cases.